-Policy FUL/10.
+Policy FUL/11.
 Housing Design Quality

-- 1. Proposals for housing development should respond positively to the Fulbourn Village Design Guide (2020) or any document which replaces that Guide and demonstrate the way in which they comply with the following criteria: - a.
+- 1. Development proposals are expected to comply with the guidance of the Fulbourn Village Design Guide (2020) and pay particular regard to the following housing quality criteria: - a.
 Observe high standards of energy efficiency and use of renewable energy sources. - b.
 Optimise natural light, ventilation, summer shading and winter solar gain. - c.
 Adopt rainwater storage and grey water technology. - d.
 Make appropriate provision for waste management and recycling. - e.
 Adopt design and layout strategies which prioritise walking and cycling, create permeable, connected, safe communities with links to amenities and facilities and to other residential areas. - f.
 'Design in' active facades where front doors and habitable rooms overlook the street, thus also providing enhanced safety through informal observation by 'eyes on the street'. - g.
-Provides well designed and sensitively located car and cycle parking. - h.
+Give careful consideration to the location of car and cycle parking so that it meets residents' needs but does not dominate the street scene. - h.
 Incorporates landscaping, building design and planting that enhances the public realm, promotes biodiversity and increases amenity. - i.
 Where appropriate, to include opportunities for the provision of public art that will reinforce a sense of place and community.